phiamo/MopaBootstrapBundle/README.md

 {% endstylesheets %}
 ```

-<h2 id="Form_Theming">Using bootstrap for Form Theming</h2>
+<h2 id="Theming">Using bootstrap for Theming</h2>

-You can either activate it for you whole project:
+Forms can either be activated for you whole project (app/config.yml):

 ``` yaml
 twig: